 You need a number of light sources aside from your fire.
 A tactical flashlight is a definite must-have.
 Make sure you pack one in every emergency kit you have.
 That means at least one in your bug out bag, get home bag, car emergency kit, and everyday carry kit.

 The Mini Rechargeable Tact Flashlight by Frog & CO measures just 4” x 1.75” x 1.75” but gives off a super bright 130 lumens of light.
-It also has three light modes, particularly, a front facing flashlight, an emergency flashing light, and flood sidebar light with 250 lumens of brightness.
+It also has three light modes, particularly, a front-facing flashlight, an emergency flashing light, and a flood sidebar light with 250 lumens of brightness.

 The Mini Rechargeable Tact Flashlight is made of durable aluminum and utilizes a 400 mAh battery that can be fully charged in 3 to 5 hours.
 It comes with a lanyard, USB to Mini-USB charging cord, and a plastic carrying case.